Can you help?

 Platoon mates: Bottom row, middle, Reg Beer (SX12727).
 Can you name any of the other infantrymen?

-Tea for Victory: 7th Division AIF troops on leave in Colombo, Sri Lanka, in early 1942, enjoy free cups of tea from a Ceylon Tea Propaganda Board roadside stall.
+Tea for Victory: 7th Division AIF troops on leave in Colombo, Sri Lanka (then called Ceylon), in early 1942, enjoy free cups of tea from a Ceylon Tea Propaganda Board roadside stall.
 The sign attached to the front of the bus states "TEA, Vigour, Vitality, Victory".

 Picture: David Rintel (AWM030137/06)